Presentation Design: 20 Tips For PowerPoint, Keynote and Co.How to create PowerPoint presentations that make you and your message look good

 It is safer to embed multimedia elements so that they also work during the presentation.
 What worked in the office can look completely different on another computer.
 Also, file often on the computer or server in the office and are inadvertently not taken along.

 A large headline, about five bullet points and quickly set a nice picture next to it.
 Ready?

 Most presentations with PowerPoint and Co. look similar.
 This quickly leads to fatigue in the audience.
 Those who design their slides more differently and appealingly attract and hold the attention of the audience.

 The choice of font is a statement.
 Beyond standard fonts, such as Times New Roman and Arial, there are worthwhile fonts to discover.
 In addition to readability, the message of the font also plays an important role.
 Please be careful with the number of fonts used.

 13. Own hardware for the presentation

 Preferably use your hardware for the presentation.
-Safe is safe!
+Better be safe than sorry!
 Murphy is already waiting to be remembered.

 14. corporate design